Verne Mason: Internist

-Verne Mason became Hughes personal physician.
+Verne Mason became the personal physician of Hughes.

 Final years

 Mason was for many years a member of the medical faculty of the University of Southern California, a professor of clinical medicine, and an attending physician at Cedars of Lebanon Hospital.
 He was considered a leading internist and diagnostician.
-Highly decorated, he served in both World Wars.
-Mason was chairman of the Howard Hughes Medical Institute's medical advisory committee.
-He later divorced his first wife Lucy M. Ginn and married Ruth Menardi, former wife of American composer Hoagy Carmichael.
+Highly decorated, he served in both World War I and World War II.
+Mason was chairman of the medical advisory committee of the Howard Hughes Medical Institute.
+He later divorced his first wife Lucy Meredith Ginn and married Ruth Mary Meinardi, the former wife of composer Hoagy Carmichael.
 Mason died on November 16, 1965, in Miami, Florida.